Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-The photometric time delays of SN H0pe measured in \citet{2024ApJ...967...50P} using our extended arc model were then used in \citet{2025ApJ...979...13P} for cosmography.
-Therefore, we can---at least qualitatively---discuss the influence of the dust extinction on the inferred value of $H_0$.
-Based on the joint posterior distributions shown in Fig.~5 of \citet{2024ApJ...967...50P} we note mild correlations between the two time delays and $A_V$, slightly more pronounced for $\Delta t_{\rm ba}$ between images 2a and 2b of SN H0pe (top and middle images, see Fig.~\ref{fig:cluster_multiple_images}).
-More specifically, $A_V$ and $\Delta t_{\rm ba}$ are anti-correlated.
-Our lower value of $A_{V}^{\rm H0pe}$ compared to the best-fit of \citet{2024ApJ...967...50P} would decrease the time delay $\Delta t_{\rm ba}$ by $\sim20$ days.
-Qualitatively, a lower time delay will lead to a larger $H_0$ value \citep[this can also be deduced from Fig.~3 of][]{2025ApJ...979...13P}.
-Better quantification of the real impact on $H_0$ is non-trivial since the final measurement of \citet{2025ApJ...979...13P} is the result of a thorough Bayesian analysis to properly combine many underlying models.
-We note however that dust extinction may influence the results of time-delay cosmography analyses with the SN H0pe.
+\citet{2025ApJ...979...13P} used the photometric time delays of SN H0pe measured in \citet{2024ApJ...967...50P} with our extended arc model for cosmography.
+Therefore, we can qualitatively discuss how dust extinction may influence the inferred value of $H_0$.
+Fig.~5 of \citet{2024ApJ...967...50P} shows mild correlations between the two time delays and $A_V$, which are slightly more pronounced for $\Delta t_{\rm ba}$ between images 2a and 2b of SN H0pe (top and middle images; see Fig.~\ref{fig:cluster_multiple_images}).
+Specifically, $A_V$ and $\Delta t_{\rm ba}$ are anti-correlated.
+Our lower value of $A_{V}^{\rm H0pe}$ relative to the best-fit of \citet{2024ApJ...967...50P} would slightly increase $\Delta t_{\rm ba}$ by less than ten days \citep[which is within the 1$\sigma$ uncertainty of $\Delta t_{\rm ba}$ measured by][]{2024ApJ...967...50P}.
+Because $\Delta t_{\rm ba}$ is negative, this increase makes $\Delta t_{\rm ba}$ less negative, with a lower absolute value.
+Qualitatively, a lower absolute value of the time delay $|\Delta t|$ leads to a higher value $H_0$ \citep[this can also be deduced from Fig.~3 of][]{2025ApJ...979...13P}.
+Accurately quantifying the true impact on $H_0$ is nontrivial, as the final measurement of \citet{2025ApJ...979...13P} is the result of a thorough Bayesian analysis combining multiple underlying models.
+Furthermore, the covariance between $A_V$ and $\Delta t_{\rm ba}$ would need to be carefully reassessed, as it may differ from \citet{2024ApJ...967...50P} given the many differences between our methodologies.
+Nevertheless, because our $A_V$ values agree reasonably well with those of \citet{2024ApJ...967...50P} and our work, and because the effect on the measured time delay is small a priori, the impact on $H_0$ is expected to be subdominant with respect to the current error budget.